-Navigating The Australian Maternity System (abbreviated version for International Day of the midwife, 2024)
+Navigating The Australian Maternity System (abbreviated.
+International Day of the midwife, 2024)

 Arriving in Oz joined an agency needing a salary asap.

-First shift, morning on the postnatal floor, large public hospital, old building, no AC, stinking hot 35-degree day, white dress and tights clinging, whir of multiple fans, sweat trickling down my back.
+First shift, morning on the postnatal floor of a large public hospital, old building, no AC, stinking hot 35-degree day, white dress, tights clinging, whir of multiple fans, sweat trickling down my back.

-Full-time job offer from small private hospital, jumped at it, no idea what I was walking into.
-The private system a shock.
+Jumped at full-time job offer from small private hospital, no idea what I was walking into.
+Private obstetrics 1995.
+What a shock.

 Customers?
 Righto.